oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 2.2 OpenC2 Response

-The Response is a Message sent from the recipient of a Ccommand.
+The Response is a Message sent from the recipient of a Command.
 Response messages provide acknowledgment, status, results from a query, or other information.
 At a minimum, a Response will contain a status code to indicate the result of performing the Command.
 Additional status text and response fields